 Your arrest for any criminal offense triggers several constitutional protections.
-You are entitled to these protections whether you were arrested for a traffic violation, Driving While Intoxicated, Drug Possession, Murder, or any offense which lies between.
+You are entitled to these protections whether you were arrested for a traffic violation, Driving While Intoxicated, Drug Possession, Murder, or any offense in between.
 Once in police custody, the United States Constitution guarantees your 5th Amendment right against self-incrimination and 6th Amendment right to legal representation, whether you can afford it or not.
 You also have protections under the Texas Constitution and other laws of the State of Texas.

 To ensure you are aware of these protections, law enforcement must provide you with a set of warnings before they begin a custodial interrogation post-arrest.
 These warnings are called your Miranda Warnings and you have likely heard them before even if this is your first arrest.
 The wording may vary depending on your location and the police officers involved, but legally sufficient warning should include the following: